 Sales of our ADSs or ordinary shares in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-As of March 31, 2019, we had 582,249,952 ordinary shares outstanding, including 317,325,360 Class B ordinary shares and 264,924,592 Class A ordinary shares part of which are represented by 33,115,574 ADSs.
+As of March 31, 2020, we had 582,324,325 ordinary shares outstanding, including 317,325,360 Class B ordinary shares and 264,998,965 Class A ordinary shares part of which are represented by 32,692,347 ADSs.
 All ADSs sold in our initial public offering are freely transferable without restriction or additional registration under the Securities Act of 1933, as amended, or the Securities Act.
 The remaining ordinary shares outstanding are available for sale upon the expiration of any relevant lock-up periods, subject to volume and other restrictions that may be applicable under Rule 144 and Rule 701 under the Securities Act.
-In addition, ordinary shares that certain option holders will receive when they exercise their share options will not be available for sale until the expiration of any relevant lock-up periods, subject to volume and other Rule 144 and Rule 701 under the Securities Act.
+In addition, ordinary shares that certain option holders will receive when they exercise their share options will not be available for sale until the expiration of any relevant lock-up periods, subject to volume and other restrictions that may be applicable under Rule 144 and Rule 701 under the Securities Act.
 We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of our ADSs.